NachtsternBuild/fastboot-assistant/Anwendung/Windows/flash/README.md

-# Teil der Anwendungen
+# Part of the applications
-**Hier befinden sich alle Konfiguratioen, die für den flash unter Widnows gebraucht werden.**
+- All configurations needed for flash under Widnows can be found here.